 * Spot gold may seek support in $1,271-$1,273/oz range - techs

-* Dollar index up, supported by U.S. bond yields and tax reforms
+* Dollar index up, supported by U.S. bond yields, tax reforms

-(Adds comment, updates prices) Oct 23 (Reuters) - Gold hit its lowest in over two weeks early on Monday, as the dollar climbed to a more than three-month high versus the yen after Japan's ruling bloc scored a big win in Sunday's election, leaving the door open to ultra-loose monetary policy for longer.
+(Adds detail, third bullet; updates prices) Oct 23 (Reuters) - Gold hit its lowest in over two weeks on Monday, as the dollar climbed to a three-month high versus the yen after Japan's ruling bloc scored a big win in Sunday's election, leaving the door open to ultra-loose monetary policy for longer.

 earlier in the session.